Child Savings Plan : Tips to help you save for your child’s education

 Regular monthly saving aims to allow you to gradually build up the funds necessary to support your child’s third level education.
 You can save from as little as €100 a month through Regular Saver.

 You also have the option of a single premium Investment Bond which gives your built-up lump sum the potential to grow over the medium to long-term.
-You can invest from as little as €10,000 through an Investment Bond
+You can invest from as little as €20,000 through an Investment Bond.

 With the above examples it needs to be borne in mind that past performance is not an indicator of future performance and that current market conditions may not achieve the returns anticipated in the examples.
 On that basis, the sooner you start to plan for these costs and put into action that plan the more likely it is that you will achieve your goal.

-If you would like to discuss this topic further and put in place a plan for your childs education then please call us on 025-30588 or book a complimentary chat here.
+If you would like to discuss this topic further and put in place a plan for your child’s education then please call us on 025-30588 or book a complimentary chat here.
 We are always happy to help whether it is in our office, via zoom or over the phone.
 You can also click here to use our cost of education calculator.

 Disclaimer